IlyaZinkovich/ilyazinkovich.github.io/_posts/2020/jul/2020-07-16-capacity-planning.md

 ## Domain

 In the food delivery business, the fleet generally consists of full-time and part-time couriers.
 Full-timers provide basic system operations, have strict shifts, and receive a fixed salary.
-Part-timers, on the other hand, boost system performance during periods of high demand and earn based on their availability.
+Part-timers, on the other hand, boost the system performance during periods of high demand and earn based on their availability.

 // add an image comparing the two